jethro-swan/openmoney-api/README.md

 ### Remote documentation
 https://cloud.openmoney.cc/docs/

-### Uninstall database
+### Uninstall database and re-install

-Clear the database before re-installing:
+If re-installation becomes necessary, first uninstall the database:

 ```sh
 ./uninstalldb.sh
 ```
-### Re-install empty database

-This duplicates the essential later stages of install.sh, omitting the Node and Docker installation, etc.
+The following script duplicates the essential later stages of install.sh, omitting the Node and Docker installation, etc.
 It is used to re-populate that initial database after it has been cleared using uninstalldb.sh (which was previously named uninstall.sh).

 ```sh